mieksleb/miektils/README.md

 Welcome to MIEKTILS, a collection of utlitities for DNA simulations.
 Most scripts (if they work) are compatible with oxDNA simulations.

-MIEKTILS includes PAKTEP which consists of post-processing tools built in Fortran90 including Twist, Writhe, Plectoneme position.
+MIEKTILS includes PAKTEP which consists of post-processing tools built in Fortran90 including Twist, Writhe, Persistence Length and Plectoneme position.

-This first commit is essentially a test, and likely to be only seen by Wilber (hi Wilber).
+AMBERMIEK is a collection of tools used for generating files for all atom simulations of dsDNA in Amber.

+Other oxDNA related python scripts can be found in the oxDNA directory.

+Finally WLC is a series of python scripts which calculate the energy and plot the parametric forms of homogeneous and inhomogeneous elastica.